 Who says you can't have a pool party any time of year?
 Mike Shellito Indoor Pool offers great pool parties year round!
 Whether you are celebrating a birthday, the end of your sports season, or another special event a dip in the pool is always tons of fun.

 The Roseville Public Library has joined neighboring libraries to bring you "Library to Go" an online resource that has downloadable e-books and audio books compatible with most computers, listening devices and e-readers.
-Visit Library to Go to look at the great selection of titles available and be sure to check out the Quick Start Guide for an overview of how the program works.
+Visit Library to Go to look at the great selection of titles available and be sure to check out the Help section for an overview of how the program works.